Skip to main content

 6. Sprout Social - Best for LinkedIn Enterprise

-Sprout Social provides enterprise-grade LinkedIn management with deep analytics, social listening, and employee advocacy.
-If your company's LinkedIn presence is a strategic priority, Sprout delivers.
+Sprout Social offers enterprise LinkedIn management with deep analytics, social listening, and employee advocacy.
+If your LinkedIn presence is a strategic priority, Sprout delivers.

-Sprout Social is what you bring in when LinkedIn is a board-level concern.
-The social listening catches brand mentions across LinkedIn (and other platforms), the analytics can be exported into beautiful reports for stakeholders, and the employee advocacy program can scale to thousands of employees.
-The CRM integrations mean LinkedIn leads flow directly into Salesforce or HubSpot.
-It's expensive because it does everything.
+Sprout is what you bring in when LinkedIn is a board-level concern.
+Social listening catches brand mentions across LinkedIn and other platforms.
+Analytics export into clean reports for stakeholders.
+Employee advocacy scales to thousands of staff.
+CRM integrations send LinkedIn leads into Salesforce or HubSpot.
+It is expensive because it does everything.

 Key features: